So you’ve got a bunch of fake security cameras.

 Is the camera in a spot that is totally and completely inaccessible?
 This will make it look less realistic as anyone with an expensive system will install cameras in a place where they can be easily accessed with a ladder or something similar.

-What’s your favourite location for installing fake surveillance cameras around your property?
+What’s your favorite location for installing fake surveillance cameras around your property?
 Leave a comment below and let us know your thoughts.
 Or, give up any tips that you might have for how to deter criminals without dropping a ton of cash on a CCTV surveillance system.

 And don’t forget to share this on Facebook, Twitter, or Pinterest.